AI Agents··5 min read

 shutil.move(file, "processed" / file.name)

 This is boring.
-It's also fast, free, predictable, and easy to fix when something goes wrong.
+It's also fast, free, predictable, and easy to fix when something breaks.
 You can write a test for it.
 You can read the logs and know exactly what happened.

 If your task has clear inputs and clear rules, just write code.
 You don't need an LLM.
 You don't need an agent.
 You need a function.